nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

 energy.

 $$ ION_{THERMOSTAT}(x_R)  = \frac{1}{2} Q_R \dot{x_R} + E_{R0}x_R$$

 $$ELECTRON_{THERMOSTAT}(x_e)  = \frac{1}{2} Q_e \dot{x_e} + E_{e0}x_e $$

 In these equations, the average kinetic energy for the ions is

 $$\begin{matrix}E_{R0} = \frac{1}{2} f k_B T \end{matrix}$$

-where $f$ is the number of atomic degrees of freedom, $k_B$"  is Boltzmann's constant, and T is the desired t emperature.
+where $f$ is the number of atomic degrees of freedom, $k_B$  is Boltzmann's constant, and T is the desired temperature.
 Defining the average fictitious kinetic energy of the electrons is not as straightforward.
 Blöchl and Parrinello (P.E.
 Blöchl and M. Parrinello, Phys.
 Rev. B, **45**, 9413, (1992)) have suggested the following formula